 JOB TRAINING

--- Waianae Maritime Academy grant-in-aid
+JOB TRAINING-- Waianae Maritime Academy grant-in-aid

 -- MA`O Organic Farm internship program/partnership with LCC ($75,000/year)